 But like many things in Cleveland, what’s old is new again.
 And, that couldn’t be a more perfect narrative behind the famous mansion’s newest generation of dwellers — children.

-After more than $10 million in renovations, the Victorian-style mansion became home to the Children’s Museum of Cleveland.
+After more than $10 million in renovations, the Victorian-style mansion in 2017 became home to the Children’s Museum of Cleveland.
 So instead of housing antiques and art collections, the mansion is home to a massive interactive playground and a kid-friendly water lab (among many other things).

 What You’ll See: